rust-lang/book/2018-edition/src/foreword.md

 their ambitions.
 For example, introducing parallelism in Rust is a relatively low-risk operation: the compiler will catch the classical mistakes for you.
-And you can tackle more aggressive optimizations in your code with the confidence that you won’t accidentally introduce crashes or exploits.
+And you can tackle more aggressive optimizations in your code with the confidence that you won’t accidentally introduce crashes or vulnerabilities.

 But Rust isn’t limited to low-level systems programming.
 It’s expressive and ergonomic enough to make CLI apps, web servers, and many other kinds of code